 Let’s dig into that.

 Ever heard of dopamine before?
-When you eat something you like or crave, your body releases dopamine.
+When you eat something you like or crave (a common example is carbohydrate ingestion, particularly sweet foods), your body releases dopamine.
 Or, when you do an activity you enjoy, you’ll get a dopamine hit.

 Dopamine is the pleasure or “feel good” hormone that keeps you coming back for more; we crave that dopamine hit, so we seek out pleasurable things.

-We take tyrosine to produce dopamine because upon ingestion, it crosses the blood-brain barrier and binds to specific brain cells.
+We take tyrosine to produce dopamine.
+Upon ingestion, tyrosine crosses the blood-brain barrier and is taken up by specific nerve cells.

 But dopamine isn’t the only product of taking tyrosine.
 It’s also used to produce:

-2. Norepinephrine (noradrenaline): Along with adrenaline, norepinephrine facilities the same actions to support the body’s fight-or-flight response during periods of acute stress to increase blood pressure, glucose levels, and respiration and heart rate.
+- Norepinephrine (noradrenaline): Along with adrenaline, norepinephrine facilitates the same actions to support the body’s fight-or-flight response during periods of acute stress to increase blood pressure, glucose levels, and respiration and heart rate.

-3. Thyroid hormones: Produced primarily by the thyroid gland, thyroid hormones are an integral part of regulating growth and development, energy metabolism, and regulating your heart, muscle, and digestive function, brain development, and bone health 5.
-Tyrosine is needed to produce T3 and T4—the major thyroid hormones.
+- Thyroid hormones: Produced primarily by the thyroid gland, thyroid hormones are an integral part of regulating growth and development, energy metabolism, and regulating your heart, muscle, and digestive function, brain development, and bone health.
+(5) Tyrosine is needed to produce T3 and T4—the major thyroid hormones.

-4. Melanin: This is the pigment that gives your skin, hair, and eyes color.
-The formation of melanin, known as melanogenesis, is a multi-step process that starts with converting amino acid L-tyrosine to DOPAquinone 6.
+- Melanin: This is the pigment that gives your skin, hair, and eyes color.
+The formation of melanin, known as melanogenesis, is a multi-step process that starts with converting amino acid L-tyrosine to DOPAquinone.
+(6)

 Given the various biological functions of tyrosine, it’s no wonder it’s prized.
-But apart from roles in cognitive function, some research suggests tyrosine administration could also play a role in exercise.
+But apart from roles in cognitive function and potentially helping those with cognitive decline, some research suggests tyrosine administration could also play a role in exercise.

 For example, boosting dopamine, adrenaline, and norepinephrine levels could give you an edge in training and improve mental performance.